valancej/documentation/_docker/getting-started/getting-started.md

 The first thing this file does is define our *demo* service.
 It *builds* the Dockerfile and names it *myapp*.
 The *links* section tells it what services are required for *demo* to run.
 In this case both *redis* and *postgres*.

 Since we reference *redis* and *postgres*, we need to define them as separate services as well.
 For each, we provide an image - we could build one using separate Dockerfiles but instead we're going to download existing repos from a Docker registry.
-This is Dockerhub by default but it can be any registry you specify.
+This is Dockerhub by default but it can be *any* registry you specify.

 One important thing to know is that any time you build a service, such as *demo*, it will automatically spin up containers for every linked service.
-So if we build *demo*, we end up with three containers: one for the primary service and one for each service.
+So if we build *demo*, we end up with three containers: one for the primary service, one for Redis and one for Postgres.

 ![Three containers]({{ site.baseurl }}/images/gettingstarted/3containers.png)

 ## Pick Your Steps To Run

 Next up, we define what steps run in your CI/CD workflow.
-This is done through another simple .YML file that lives in your repo - `codeship-steps.yml`.
+This is done through another simple .yml file that lives in your repo - `codeship-steps.yml`.
+This file is nothing but a list of the commands you want to pass to the containers you defined earlier in your `codeship-services.yml` file.

+With Codeship Pro, your containers are the CI/CD environment, meaning every command you run - tests, deployments, scripts - all run _inside_ of the containers you build.
+This means you have full control of your CI/CD environment because anything you need to do, whether it's use a particular version or orchestrate your production infrastructure, is as simple as defining a container that can accept the commands you need to run.

+As one example, if you need to deploy to Heroku then you just need to build a container with with the Heroku Toolbelt and then run Heroku deployment commands in your `codeship-steps.yml` file!

+Let's take a look at how this works, now.
 Go ahead and create this file and add the following code:

 ```yaml
 - name: ruby